-2025-JerusalemT-19.
+Action 2025-JerusalemT-19.
 Floodproof Branchport Firehouse

-Action Name: Floodproof Branchport Firehouse Lead Agency: Branchport Firehouse Branchport Firehouse Supporting Agencies: Engineering Hazards of Concern: Flood, Severe Storm Description of the Problem: The Branchport Firehouse is right next to Sugar Creek and could be prone to flooding caused by heavy rains from a severe flooding event.
+Action Name: Floodproof Branchport Firehouse Lead Agency: Branchport Firehouse Supporting Agencies: Engineering Hazards of Concern: Flood, Severe Storm Description of the Problem: The Branchport Firehouse is right next to Sugar Creek and could be prone to flooding caused by heavy rains from a severe flooding event.
 If this critical facility becomes flooded, operations may not be available for its servicing area.
-Description of the Solution: · · with the Town Engineer to identify ng the firehouse and utilities to future be implemented.
-Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, USDA Community Facili ties Grant Program, Annual Budget Implementation Timeline: 5 years Goals Met: 1, 2, 3, 4 Benefits: Critical services provided by the fireh ouse will be protected from flooding.
+Description of the Solution: The Branchport Firehouse will work with the Town Engineer to identify cost-effective methods of floodproofing the firehouse and utilities to future floods.
+The chosen method will then be implemented.
+Estimated Cost: Medium Potential Funding Sources: HMGP, BRIC, USDA Community Facili ties Grant Program, Annual Budget Implementation Timeline: 5 years Goals Met: 1, 2, 3, 4 Benefits: Critical services provided by the firehouse will be protected from flooding.
 Impact on Socially Vulnerable Populations: Protection of critical facilities provides an opportunity for first responders and firefighter to respond to vulnerable and hazard prone areas.
 Impact on Future Development: The risk of significant damage occurring to the structure will be reduced, which will allow operations to adapt and resume in a more efficient manner.
-Impact on Critical Facilities/Lifelines: With a protected critical facility, comintact between responding agencies. munications are more likely to remain Impact on Capabilities: Ensuring continuity of operations normalcy after a hazard event. allows for a more rapid return to Climate Change Considerations: Consideration should be taken for severity. increases in flooding frequency and Mitigation Category Structure and Infrastructure Project (SIP) CRS Category Emergency Services (ES); Structural F lood Control Projects (SP) Priority High Alternatives Action Evaluation No action Problem persists Remove Firehouse Not feasible, loss of service provided if removing this critical facility.
-Relocate Firehouse Very costly, there space to relocate.
-I for a certain times
+Impact on Critical Facilities/Lifelines: With a protected critical facility, communications are more likely to remain intact between responding agencies.
+Impact on Capabilities: Ensuring continuity of operations normalcy after a hazard event. allows for a more rapid return to Climate Change Considerations: Consideration should be taken for severity. increases in flooding frequency and Mitigation Category Structure and Infrastructure Project (SIP) CRS Category Emergency Services (ES); Structural F lood Control Projects (SP) Priority High Alternatives Action Evaluation No action Problem persists Remove Firehouse Not feasible, loss o provided if removing facility.
+Relocate Firehouse Very costly, there is not avail space to relocate.
+A loss of set for a certain timespan will on